emre/beem_tutorials/01_Introduction_and_Basic_Operations/01_Introduction_and_basic_operations.md

 steem.wallet.wipe(True)
 ```

 before creating a new wallet.
-Otherwise you will get an error that there is already a wallet
+Otherwise you will get an error states that there is already a wallet
 exists.

 You can also use the command line tool (```beempy```) ships with the package to perform